Strategic Placement

 home networking

 Now that your equipment is ready, placement makes all the difference.
-The Central Location Rule is simple: place your router in a central, open, and elevated spot.
-Wi-Fi signals radiate outward like ripples in water, so positioning it in the middle of your home helps distribute coverage evenly.
-A high shelf in a living room or hallway often works better than a corner office.
-(Yes, hiding it behind the TV stand is tempting—but resist.)
+Put your router in a central, open, elevated spot.
+Wi-Fi signals spread outward, and positioning it in the middle of your home helps coverage reach every corner evenly, far better than burying it in a closet or corner office.
+A high shelf in a living room or hallway works best.
+Yes, hiding it behind the TV stand is tempting.
+Don’t.
+Resist the urge to tuck it away anywhere dark or enclosed, and you’ll notice the difference immediately.

-If your router has adjustable antennas, try positioning one vertically and one horizontally.
-Devices like laptops and phones have antennas oriented differently, so this setup improves multi-device reception.
-Pro tip: small adjustments—just a few inches—can noticeably boost performance.
+If your router has adjustable antennas, try positioning one vertically and one horizontally, devices like laptops and phones have antennas oriented differently, so this setup improves multi-device reception.
+Small adjustments matter.
+Just a few inches can noticeably boost performance.
+It’s one of those easy wins nobody thinks about until their WiFi suddenly gets better.

 Finally, connect the hardware: